peizhuan/rdmse/README.md

 `net install rdmse, from(https://raw.githubusercontent.com/peizhuan/rdmse/master) replace`

+The package can also be installed from ssc by typing in Stata

+`ssc install rdmse, replace`

+Please note that the updates to the package on ssc will lag those to the package on Github.

 # Updates

+May 15, 2023: Resolved an issue that, since the last update, had prevented the storage of AMSE estimates in various r() scalars (e.g., r(amse_cl)).
+Thanks to Travis Alan Smith at University of Georgia for bringing this error to my attention.

 March 22, 2023: Added demo data file rdrobust_senate.dta per Kit Baum's suggestion (preparing to submit the package to ssc); changed programs from eclass to rclass; updated package and help file.